doom-neovim/doom-nvim/docs/getting_started.md

 - GNU Find
 - (Optional) fd 7.3.0+ (known as `fd-find` on Debian, Ubuntu & derivates), improves performance for many file indexing commands
-- (Optional) node & npm, required to use LanguageServerProtocols (LSP).
+- (Optional) node & npm, required to use LanguageServerProtocols (LSP) and the plugins using LSP, like the symbols-outline plugin.

 These packages ought to be available through the package managers of your OS;
 i.e. pacman/aptitude/rpm/etc on the various Linux distributions.